NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Mwangi Expanse/Solar Ibis.md

 abilities_mid:
   - name: ""
   - name: "Blinding Halo"
     desc: " (arcane,aura,light) 30 feet.
 The solar ibis's halo sheds bright light.
 Creatures that start their turn in the aura must succeed at a DC 22 Fortitude check save or be [[Conditions/Dazzled|Dazzled]] for 1 minute.
-A creature that critically fails its save is instead [[Conditions/Blinded|Blinded]] for 1 minute.\nCreatures who successfully save are temporarily immune to this effect for 24 hours.\nThe solar ibis can extinguish or resume the halo's light as a single action, which has the concentrate trait."
+A creature that critically fails its save is instead [[Conditions/Blinded|Blinded]] for 1 minute.\n\nCreatures who successfully save are temporarily immune to this effect for 24 hours.\n\nThe solar ibis can extinguish or resume the halo's light as a single action, which has the concentrate trait."

   - name: "Evasion"
     desc: "  When a solar ibis succeeds at a Reflex save, it gets a critical success instead."